slackapi/template-slash-command-and-dialogs/DIFF.md

 # What's New? - Updates from the Previous Example

-Now all the Blueprints examples have been updated with new Slack platform features also switched to the [workspace token](https://api.slack.com/docs/working-with-workspace-tokens) model.
+Now all the Blueprints examples have been updated with new Slack platform features.
 So what are the *diffs* in this updated example?

-## Creating an app

-To create a new "workspace app" at [https://api.slack.com/apps?new_app_token=1](https://api.slack.com/apps?new_app_token=1), instead of using the previous App creation page.

-## OAuth Scopes

-Some scopes are no longer valid with workspace apps.

-In previous example, these scopes were required:
-* `commands`
-* `users:read`
-* `users:read.email`
-* `chat:write:bot`

-In the new version, you need to enable:
-* `commands`
-* `users:read`
-* `users:read.email`
-* `chat:write`

-Notice that the `bot` scope is no longer supported because there is a no "bot user" for the new workspace apps.

-You can learn more about scopes at [https://api.slack.com/scopes](https://api.slack.com/scopes)

 ## OAuth Token

-Your OAuth access token should begins with `-xoxa`, instead of `-xoxp`.
+Your OAuth access token should begins with `-xoxb` instead of `-xoxp`.
+The bot tokens will be the defaul token in future.

-## Installation and Permission

-When a user is installing your app, the user will be ask to choose which channel(s) to install.
-After the installation, the app name appears under "Apps" at the menu pane on Slack client, and this is now called `app_home`, a where your app can send DM to the user who installed your app.

-Also, your slash command is only available on the channels that your app is installed, unless some user adds it on other channels.

 ## Sigining Secret